Are You Waiting for Fundamental Strategic Changes that Never Happen?

 That, of course, is a good thing.
 But what if that fundamental strategic change never happens or succeeds?
 What if risks are not controlled?
 What if the enterprise architecture frameworks and enterprise architecture tools they are using are only enterprise models and enterprise modeling tools and do not touch architecture?
 Maybe they are fooled by Enterprise Modeling labeled as Enterprise Architecture?

-We all are faced with the upcoming Robotization for instance.
-The companies today are human-based enterprises, but soon we will have robot-based enterprises.
+We all face the upcoming Robotization, for instance.
+Today's companies are human-based enterprises, but soon we will have robot-based enterprises.
 For these kinds of enterprise transformations, we need a quality instrument to accompany them.

 This blog is about the difference between enterprise modeling and enterprise architecture.

-I will explain that enterprise architecture is about the total concept of the enterprise structure and that enterprise modeling is about creating a simplified version of reality to be able to communicate about the enterprise.
+I will explain that enterprise architecture is about the total concept of the enterprise structure and that enterprise modeling is about creating a simplified version of reality to communicate about the enterprise.

-To be doing enterprise architecture and not with enterprise modeling, you should take into account the difference between the conceptual, logical, and physical levels of addressing transformation and risk-controlling challenges.
+To be doing enterprise architecture and not with enterprise modeling, you should consider the difference between the conceptual, logical, and physical levels of addressing transformation and risk-controlling challenges.

-Conceptual enterprise modeling would be modeling enterprise architecture (i.e. the conceptual enterprise structure, an arrangement of concepts).
-Logical enterprise modeling would be modeling the logical enterprise structure (that is the arrangement of elements).
-Physical enterprise modeling would be modeling the physical enterprise structure (that is the arrangement of components).
+Conceptual enterprise modeling would be modeling enterprise architecture (i.e., the conceptual enterprise structure, an arrangement of concepts).
+Logical enterprise modeling would model the logical enterprise structure (the arrangement of elements).
+Physical enterprise modeling would be modeling the physical enterprise structure (the arrangement of components).

-Most enterprise architecture frameworks and enterprise architecture tools today support only logical and physical enterprise modeling and not conceptual enterprise modeling.
+Most enterprise architecture frameworks and tools today support only logical and physical enterprise modeling, not conceptual enterprise modeling.

 Architecture Metaphor: Flying with a Car